Northfield Union Church

 Northfield Union Church is a historic church on Sondogardy (also spelled "Sandogardy") Pond Road in Northfield, New Hampshire.
-Built in 1883, it is a fine example of modest Carpenter Gothic architecture, designed by Edward Dow, one of New Hampshire's leading late-19th century architects.
+Built in 1883, it is an example of modest Carpenter Gothic architecture, designed by Edward Dow, one of New Hampshire's leading late-19th century architects.
 It was added to the National Register of Historic Places in 1984.

 Description

 The Northfield Union Church is located in an isolated rural setting in southern Northfield, on the west side of Sondogardy Pond Road.
 It is a single-story wood-frame structure, with a gabled roof and clapboarded exterior.
 The main block of the structure is topped by an open belfry with trefoil arches in the openings, and a pyramidal roof that has a flared base.
 An enclosed vestibule projects from the front facade, with a gabled roof.
 A second extension projects to the rear, covered by a clipped-gable roof.
 The interior is simply organized, with the entry vestibule, main sanctuary, and vestry area at the back.